aymanaboghonim/elmentor-landing-page/docs/SRS.md

 #### Specific Content & Assets Required (Mission & Core Values):
 * **Headline:** "Mission & Core Values"
 * **Content Points (bulleted list):**
-    * "Empowering tech professionals through dedicated mentorship and collaborative knowledge sharing."
+    * Empowering tech professionals through dedicated mentorship and collaborative knowledge sharing.
-    * "Fostering a transparent, inclusive, and supportive community environment."
+    * Fostering a transparent, inclusive, and supportive community environment.
-    * "Encouraging continuous learning, professional growth, and the pursuit of excellence."
+    * Encouraging continuous learning, professional growth, and the pursuit of excellence.
-    * "Providing genuine value and unwavering support for every member's journey."
+    * Providing genuine value and unwavering support for every member's journey.
 * **(Optional) Icon:** A relevant icon representing mission/values (e.g., a target, a group of people, a growing plant).

 #### Specific Content & Assets Required (What We Offer):
 * **Headline:** "What We Offer"
 * **Content Points (bulleted list):**
-    * "Mentorship from experienced industry leaders and Microsoft MVPs."
+    * Mentorship from experienced industry leaders and Microsoft MVPs.
-    * "Access to curated knowledge, learning resources, and exclusive content."
+    * Access to curated knowledge, learning resources, and exclusive content.
-    * "Networking opportunities with a diverse global community of tech professionals."
+    * Networking opportunities with a diverse global community of tech professionals.
-    * "Opportunities for hands-on experience through real-world community projects and open-source contributions."
+    * Opportunities for hands-on experience through real-world community projects and open-source contributions.
-    * "Comprehensive career development support (CV reviews, referrals, job offers)."
+    * Comprehensive career development support (CV reviews, referrals, job offers).

 #### Specific Content & Assets Required (How We Work):
 * **Headline:** "How We Work: Our Platforms"
-* **Content Points (bulleted list with icons):
+* **Content Points (bulleted list with icons):**
-    * **GitHub:** (Use GitHub Octocat icon from `react-icons` if possible) "Our central knowledge base for structured documentation, collaborative project development, and transparent information sharing."
+    * **GitHub:** (Use GitHub Octocat icon) Our central knowledge base for structured documentation, collaborative project development, and transparent information sharing.
 (Link to Elmentor Program GitHub Org: https://github.com/ElmentorProgram)
-    * **Microsoft Teams:** (Use Microsoft Teams icon from `react-icons` if possible) "Our primary platform for daily communication, real-time discussions, group collaboration, and community announcements."
+    * **Microsoft Teams:** (Use Microsoft Teams icon) Our primary platform for daily communication, real-time discussions, group collaboration, and community announcements.
+* **IMPORTANT CSS NOTE:** Ensure the text "Our central knowledge base..." and "Our primary platform..." under GitHub and Microsoft Teams respectively has a text color that provides sufficient contrast against the card's background (e.g., if card background is white/light gray, text should be dark gray/black like #374151).

 ### Functional Requirements (if any)
 Content should be clearly organized, ideally within a 3-column responsive card layout on wider screens, stacking gracefully on smaller screens.
-Each card/sub-section should be visually distinct yet harmonious with the overall page design.
-Links within this section (e.g., to GitHub) should open in a new tab.
+Links should open in a new tab.

 ### Acceptance Criteria
-The 'About Elmentor Program' section clearly presents information under 'Mission & Core Values,' 'What We Offer,' and 'How We Work.'
-Content is accurate and uses official terminology.
+The section clearly presents information under the three distinct sub-headings/cards.
+Content is accurate.
+Text under 'How We Work' for GitHub and Teams descriptions is clearly visible with good contrast.
 Links are functional.
-The card-based or structured layout is responsive and visually appealing.
+Layout is responsive.

 ---